swaptacular/swpt-k8s-config/README.md

       46B3059077BEFD9D1BD3B1488C6B09689C8A214A
 uid           [ultimate] cluster.yourdomain.com (flux secrets) ssb   rsa4096 2025-02-03 [SEA]

-$ export KEY_FP=46B3059077BEFD9D1BD3B1488C6B09689C8A214A  # Get the fingerprint of the newly created GPG key.
+$ export KEY_FP=46B3059077BEFD9D1BD3B1488C6B09689C8A214A  # the fingerprint of the newly created GPG key

-$ gpg --export-secret-keys --armor "${KEY_FP}" | kubectl create secret generic sops-gpg --namespace=flux-system --from-file=sops.asc=/dev/stdin  # Creates a Kubernetes secret storing the GPG private key. secret/sops-gpg created
+$ gpg --export-secret-keys --armor "${KEY_FP}" | kubectl create secret generic sops-gpg --namespace=flux-system --from-file=sops.asc=/dev/stdin  # Creates a Kubernetes secret with the GPG private key. secret/sops-gpg created

-$ gpg --delete-secret-keys "${KEY_FP}"  # We do not need the GPG private anymore. gpg (GnuPG) 2.2.40; Copyright (C) 2022 g10 Code GmbH This is free software: you are free to change and redistribute it.
+$ gpg --delete-secret-keys "${KEY_FP}"  # We do not need the GPG private key anymore. gpg (GnuPG) 2.2.40; Copyright (C) 2022 g10 Code GmbH This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.